-I visited some of these destinations on press trips (at no or limited cost) but all opinions are my own.
+I visited some of these best Florida vacations on press trips (at no or limited cost) but all opinions are my own.
 This post contains affiliate links.
-Purchasing and/or clicking on some of the links in this post helps support Family Travel Magazine®.
+Purchasing and/or clicking on some of the links in this post my result in a commission paid to us.

-Best Places to Visit in Florida (Beyond the Theme Parks)
+Florida Vacations: The Best Places to Visit in Florida

 Clearwater, which is located on the Gulf coast of Florida, offers beautiful white sand beaches, and was rated the #1 beach according to TripAdvisor.
 There are numerous family amenities on the beach, which has lifeguards 365 days out of the year.
 I visited Clearwater Beach this past year on a family trip to Tampa, and I absolutely loved the beach.
 I definitely want to return and spend more time on the beach.